artsy/artsy.github.io/_posts/2018-09-26-artsy-frontend-history.markdown

 That's just not the case anymore.

-By 2016, we launched our [first app built with React][auctions], which both proved the technology was ready for production use _and_ convinced our engineers that React is simply a better paradigm for building user interfaces.
+By 2016, we launched our [first app built with React][auctions], which both proved the technology was ready for production use _and_ convinced our engineers that React is simply a better paradigm for building the kinds of user interfaces that Artsy builds.

 ## React